nonplayer/hammercrawl/hc_core_smith.md

 * The party catches the room's encounter(s) by surprise.
 * The room contains an environmental feature that favors or protects the Party.
 * The room will function as a Safe Haven once cleared of encounters.
+* The party discovers a discarded cache of 1d6 basic supplies of the 'Smith's discretion (torches, water, rations, potions, etc).
 * The room is guaranteed to have some random treasure, regardless of monsters or challenges present.
 * One of the treasures they find is guaranteed to be Magical.

-Additionally, each Sun increases the PCs' potential XP rewards for the encounter by 1, but *only* if there is at least one X in the pool as well.
+Additionally, each Sun increases the PCs' potential XP rewards for surviving the encounter by 1, but *only* if there is at least one X in the pool as well.

-**Sun with Circles:** (aka the "Triumph" symbol - Yellow only) - Counts as a regular Sun, plus it *decreases* by 1 the number of Difficulty Dice in all subsequent Divining Pools while in this Dungeon.
-This *can* reduce the number of Difficulty Dice to zero for a single room, potentially earning the party a temporary reprieve of danger in the next room.
-However, immediately after, subsequent Difficulty pools reset to one die, unless subsequent Circle-Stars similarly reduce them again.

-**Targets:** (aka the "Threat" symbol - Red, Black, and Purple) - For each Target rolled, add one to a temporary pool of expendable d20 die-roll disadvantages that *the Hammersmith* can use at his discretion in the next room, applying them to the PCs stated actions.
-Disadvantages must be described and feasible within the confines of the narrative.
-These disadvantages do not carry on to other rooms, and are lost as soon as the PCs move on.

 **X:** (aka the "Failure" symbol - Red, Black, and Purple) - Each X represents a noteworthy threat against the PCs in the next room of the Dungeon.
 Example threats include: